Chern-Dold character in complex cobordisms and theta divisors: Theta divisors, Todd class and Chern-Dold character in complex cobordisms

 except the middle one $b_n$, which can be found using the formula (\ref{chi}) for the Euler characteristic: \beq{catalan} b_{n}(\Theta^n)=(n+1)!+\frac{n}{n+2} {2n+2 \choose n+1}=(n+1)!+n C_{n+1}, \eeq where $C_n=\frac{1}{n+1} {2n \choose n}$ is the $n$-th Catalan number, see \cite{Stanley}.

-Since the cohomology groups of $\Theta^n$ have no torsion \cite{IW}, this defines them uniquely, but the multiplication structure seems yet to be understood.
+Since the cohomology groups of $\Theta^n$ have no torsion \cite{IW}, this defines them uniquely, but it seems that the multiplication structure remains to be understood.
 Note that we can compute the signature $\tau(\Theta^n)$ of the corresponding quadratic form on the middle cohomology for even $n$ using our general formula (\ref{hirzeb}) (see also \cite{B-2020}).
-Indeed, the signature corresponds to Hirzebruch $L$-genus with $Q(z)=\frac{z}{\tanh z}.$ Since
+Indeed, the signature corresponds to the Hirzebruch $L$-genus with $Q(z)=\frac{z}{\tanh z}.$ Since

 from (\ref{hirzeb}) we have that the signature of the theta divisor $\Theta^n$ for even $n$ is \beq{sign} \tau(\Theta^n)=\frac{2^{n+2}(2^{n+2}-1)}{n+2}B_{n+2}, \eeq where $B_n$ are the classical Bernoulli numbers: